kattni/beeware/docs/en/tutorial/tutorial-8.md

   detail on specific aspects of application development.
 - If you'd like to know more about how to build complex user interfaces with Toga, you can dive into [Toga's documentation](https://toga.beeware.org).
-Toga also has it's own tutorial [demonstrating how to use various features of the widget toolkit](https://toga.beeware.org/en/latest/tutorial/index.html).
+Toga also has its own tutorial [demonstrating how to use various features of the widget toolkit](https://toga.beeware.org/en/latest/tutorial/index.html).
 - If you'd like to know more about the capabilities of Briefcase, you